 In order to gain a nuanced view of the chronology and distribution of manuscripts with purple-colored surfaces and the contexts of their production, patronage, and usage, this project aims to establish a catalog of purple-decorated manuscripts from the 8th to the 11th century.
 Purple textures will be classified and put into context by studying their correspondence to content, structure, imagery, and script, considering the entire topology of ornamentation both within and on the outside of the individual books.
 Particular attention is given to hitherto insufficiently considered innovations, which use material correspondences to evoke purple surfaces, i.e. the evocation of textile and stone textures.
 The sensory effects achieved through such material textures will be examined in relation to contemporaneous ornament discourses and critiques, studying the interplay between decorative actions (such as dressing or polishing), text, and language in the liturgical performance of sacred scriptures.

 The image above shows a detail of the P-initial beginning the Gospel prologue “Plures fuisse” by Jerome on fol.
 1r of the St. Riquier Gospels, now housed in the Bibliothèque municipale d’Abbeville (ms. 4).
 The manuscript comprises 189 purple-colored folios, all inscribed with golden ink.
 It was a gift from Charlemagne to his close advisor Angilbert, the abbot of St. Riquier, probably bestowed at Easter 800, when the emperor visited the newly rebuilt monastery.
 This makes it a precious document of the earliest phase of the adoption of purple-colored manuscripts at the Carolingian court, and exemplifies the stunning sensual quality of purple skins.
-As in nearly all purple manuscripts, the dye used to create the shimmering surface was not real Tyrian purple from the mucus of Murex snails, but orchil dye, a pigment produced from lichen, here applied by pressing the parchment sheets between textiles soaked in this colorant.
+As in nearly all purple manuscripts, the dye used to create the shimmering surface was not real Tyrian purple from the mucus of Murex snails, but a plant-based dye (in this case folium), here applied by pressing the parchment sheets between textiles soaked in this colorant.
 Some traces of the texture of these coloring textiles are still visible on the parchment surface.

 Researcher: Thomas Rainer